 To download Adobe Acrobat Reader DC, navigate to http://get.adobe.com/reader.
 Adobe's website should automatically determine which operating system you are using.

-Adobe may present you with an Optional offer.
-We recommend clearing the check box before clicking the Install now button.
+Adobe may present you with a few Optional offers.
+We recommend clearing the check boxes before clicking the Install now button.

 If the operating system listed does not match you operating system or you are having problems with the current installation, you can select Do you have a different language or operating system? to display more results.